Vladimir7280/dash-masternode-tool/doc/config-connection-direct.md

    * `RPC password`: enter the value you specified for the `rpcpassword` parameter in the `fix.conf` file.
  * Make sure the `Use SSH tunnel` and `SSL` checkboxes remain unchecked.
 Also, if you decide to use only this connection, deactivate all other connections by unchecking the corresponding `Enabled` checkboxes.
     ![Direct connection configuration window](img/fixmt-config-dlg-conn-direct.png)
  * Click the `Test connection` button.
-If successful, DMT will return the following message:
+If successful, FIXMT will return the following message:
     ![Connection successful](img/fixmt-conn-success.png)